All-Hands-AI/OpenHands/tests/integration/README.md

 [ghcr_runtime.yml](../../.github/workflows/ghcr_runtime.yml) runs integration tests in a CI environment.

-Note: If you are using docker desktop make sure that your version is up to date and "Enable host networking" is checked (Under settings -> Resources -> Network ).
+*Note:* If you are using docker desktop make sure that your version is up to date and "Enable Host Networking" is checked (Under settings -> Resources -> Network ).
 Otherwise the integration tests may hang with the message `Getting container logs...` repeated ad infinitum.